 - Observe the child and find the bedtime that suits them.

 - Keep regular times for going to bed, getting up, naps and activities.

 - Find stimulating activities during the day (especially physical exercise in the open air).

 - Reduce the brightness of lights in the evening and open the shutters wide in the morning: the alternation of light/darkness is important to synchronize the biological clock with the day/night cycle.

-- Plan a bedroom that is propitious to sleep (good bedding, a stable temperature of 19-20°C, darkness or a little night light if the child asks for it, soft, soothing music...).
+- Provide a room favourable to sleep (good bedding, a stable temperature of 19-20°C, darkness or a little night light if the child asks for it, soft, soothing music...).

 - To avoid